A 12 Step Guide to Home Furnishings eCommerce

 - Promotes Brand Recognition

 Selecting which technology platform you’ll choose to power your home furnishings website is a significant business decision.
 Top features to consider when evaluating a furniture eCommerce platform:

 Integration to Retail: Integration to your retail management system is a competitive advantage.
 Managing inventory and customers across a multi-channel market can be streamlined through a unified commerce solution.
-Integration enables data on inventory, customers, deliveries, and orders to be shared between channels in real-time.
-An integrated tool that can be a game changer is the digital Shopping Cart for home furnishings retail.
+The integration enables data on inventory, customers, deliveries, and orders to be shared between channels in real-time.
+An integrated tool that can be a game-changer is the digital Shopping Cart for home furnishings retail.
 Shopping Carts that are shareable between a website, in-store and mobile POS and Kiosks improve the customer experience significantly.

 eCommerce Hosting: Many furniture website builders provide the option to host your website in a cloud environment.
 This is a great option for retailers looking for their technical partner to manage uptime, upgrades, and server maintenance.